Bryant McKinnie: Professional career

-Minnesota Vikings (2002–2010)
+Minnesota Vikings

-McKinnie was selected seventh overall in the first round by the Minnesota Vikings in the 2002 NFL Draft.
-McKinnie started every game for Minnesota from 2003 to 2007 and had a streak of 80 consecutive games started.
+McKinnie was selected seventh overall in the first round by the Minnesota Vikings in the 2002 NFL draft.
+Following a 98-day holdout, he joined the team just two days before the Viking's Week 9 game against the Tampa Bay Buccaneers.
+McKinnie made his professional debut during the second possession of the Viking's Week 10 game against the New York Giants, a 27–20 loss.

+McKinnie started every game for Minnesota from 2003 to 2007 and had a streak of 88 consecutive games started.

 After a 2009 loss against the Arizona Cardinals, Tony Boselli reported on the Dan Patrick show that McKinnie accidentally tipped off the Vikings offensive game plan to the Cardinals.
 He said that the Cardinals knew when the Vikings were going to pass because of his leg.
 "He would have one of his legs back a little bit further" when getting in stance before the play.
 In 2010, McKinnie allowed a sack that injured Brett Favre and stopped his consecutive regular season start streak at 297 games.

 McKinnie was selected to his first NFL Pro Bowl following the 2009 season, but didn't play in the game due to injuries in his feet and left ankle, as well as an illness he was enduring at the time.
 Because he was not quickly up-front with the league about these issues, the NFL front office forced him to forfeit his $22,500 check and re-pay $4,285 for other expenses.

 In the summer of 2011, McKinnie was placed on the Vikings' non-football injury list for reportedly showing up to camp out of shape, according to The Star Tribune.
 He had finished the prior season at 360 pounds and claimed he was going to hire a trainer in the offseason to help him lose some weight.
 He had also been taking tennis lessons from Venus Williams during that time and claimed that the lessons were long and tired him out.
 He was eventually released on August 2, 2011.

-Baltimore Ravens (2011–2013)
+Baltimore Ravens

 After former University of Miami teammate Ed Reed vouched for him as a strong player, McKinnie signed with the Baltimore Ravens on August 24, 2011.

 McKinnie saw limited playing time during the 2012 regular season, but he would go on to start at left tackle every play during the Ravens' 2012–13 NFL Playoffs run that culminated with a 34–31 Super Bowl victory over the San Francisco 49ers.

-McKinnie tested free agency for a little over a month following the 2012 season, but the Ravens ultimately signed him on May 2, 2013 to a two-year deal valued at up to $7 million.
+McKinnie tested free agency for a little over a month following the 2012 season, but the Ravens ultimately signed him on May 2, 2013, to a two-year deal valued at up to $7 million.

 On October 21, 2013, The Ravens traded McKinnie to the Miami Dolphins for a conditional late-round draft pick for the 2015 NFL draft.